rosinality/arxiv-today/arXiv/251208 On the Interplay of Pre-Training, Mid-Training, and RL on Reasoning Language Models.md

 Very interesting observations on the interaction between pre/mid/post-training.

-1. Gain from RL is largest when the task is neither too easy nor too hard.
+1. The gain from RL is largest when the task is neither too easy nor too hard.
-2. Pretraining should focus on cultivating
+2. Pretraining should focus on cultivating broader atomic skills - RL can combine them to solve composite problems.
+3. For tasks near the pretraining distribution heavy mid-training is effective.
+For harder tasks assigning more compute to RL is effective.
+4. Process rewards are helpful for generalization (if we can utilize them!)

+How can we define atomic skills in general reasoning?
+And how can we further promote that, potentially using synthetic data?
+This could be an interesting area to explore in the atomic vs composite skills view of RL.

+#rl #pretraining #post-training #mid-training